Seteeri/Particle/snippets/notes/PARTICLE.md

        * ALT+NUM to produce numbers and NUM to produce chars and Format to convert
      * Lists
        * Cons - create cons from last two objects from timeline

    * Timeline
      * Undo
      * Redo
      * If undo occurs and there is CDR, branch
        * Modify Ctrl-Z if this behavior is not wanted
          * Either through modifier or pointer structure
      * Dumping the heap - make external symbols?

-   * Bindings [Done]
-     * Ensure mods not pressed also
-     * Sort time
-     * Repeat keys

    * Create default environment
       * Draw frame time, heaps, etc.
       * Draw procs -> pico ns -> symbols, timeline
+        * Draw bindings
       * Draw lists downward

    * Load source code